-- First Capital implemented a cost reduction program that includes both proactive and naturally occurring decreases in spending in several areas of the business due to limitations imposed by the pandemic.
+- First Capital implemented a cost reduction program that includes both proactive and naturally occurring decreases in planned spending in several areas of the business due to limitations imposed by the pandemic.
 This includes reducing property operating costs, general and administrative expenses, elective capital expenditures and deferring the commencement of certain planned development spend.
 FCR anticipates reductions in planned spending to total approximately \$75 million by the end of the year.
-First Capital is on track to achieve this target. - Subsequent to June 30, 2020, First Capital funded a new 10-year \$116 million mortgage bearing interest at 2.72%.
-The proceeds were used to pay down a portion of the balance outstanding on the Trust's revolving credit facility, which further enhanced First Capital's liquidity position. - First Capital is maintaining a strong balance sheet.
-As of August 5, 2020, the Trust's liquidity position includes approximately \$770 million of cash and undrawn credit facilities and remaining debt maturities for 2020 total only
+First Capital has achieved approximately 89% of this target as of September 30, 2020. - In the third quarter, First Capital funded a new 10-year \$116 million mortgage bearing interest at 2.72%, which is the lowest 10-year rate the Trust has ever obtained.
+The proceeds were used to pay down a portion of the balance outstanding on the Trust's revolving credit facility, which further enhanced First Capital's liquidity position.